OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:18

-Immediately they left their nets and followed him.
+Without hesitation, they immediately left their nets and followed him.

 ## Mark 1:19